 If you have a computer that does not have a serial port, there are a few options available for getting your ULI to work with it.
-Note that we are now shipping our new LabQuest, LabQuest Mini, LabPro and Go!
-Link interfaces which do not need an adapter, as they have built-in USB support.
+Note that we newer USB interface options, such as LabQuest, LabQuest Mini, LabQuest Stream, and Go!
+Link , which do not need an adapter, as they have built-in USB support.
 In most cases, it is less expensive to get adapters for the sensors you already own and buy a new interface.
 This is often more reliable, and lets you use the current version of Logger Pro.

 If your new computers are desktops (instead of laptops), you could buy a card that would be inserted into your computer to give it a “real” serial port instead of an emulated serial port, like the Keyspan.
 If this is an option for you, it is much better choice than a serial port emulator.

 Preliminary testing shows that a “Keyspan High Speed USB Serial Adapter”, Part #USA-19HS ~$39, works well with Logger Pro 2.2.1 and Spectro Pro 1.0+.
 This adapter replaces Keyspan adapter #USA-19W and USA-19QW that also work well but are no longer available.